mallyavidya/Business_Insights_360/README.md

 ### 3. Marketing View

-This Marketing View dashboard in the Business 360 project provides insights into campaign effectiveness by tracking key metrics like ROI, customer acquisition, and engagement rates.
+<div align="justify">This Marketing View dashboard in the Business 360 project provides insights into campaign effectiveness by tracking key metrics like ROI, customer acquisition, and engagement rates.
 It enables Atliq’s marketing team to evaluate each campaign’s impact and identify high-performing initiatives.
 By comparing these metrics across campaigns, the team can strategically allocate resources toward campaigns that drive the most customer engagement and deliver the best return on investment.
-This data-driven approach helps optimize marketing spend, increase customer acquisition efficiency, and ultimately improve the overall impact of Atliq's marketing strategy.
+This data-driven approach helps optimize marketing spend, increase customer acquisition efficiency, and ultimately improve the overall impact of Atliq's marketing strategy.</div>

 ![Marketing View Placeholder](Marketing_dashboard.PNG)